 - Educational and awareness-raising activities relating to the AONB and its conservation, especially involving young people.

 Public, private, voluntary sector and community groups can apply, along with individuals and businesses, but in all cases the project must show a clear public benefit.
 You don’t have to live or work within the AONB to apply, as long as your project delivers benefits to it.
 Priority is given to first-time applicants.

 Grants are awarded for activity within a particular Financial Year (April to the end of March).
 Grants will be in the range of £500 – £2,000.
 They can be of up to 75% for voluntary and private sector bodies and up to 50% for public bodies.
 Match funding can be made up of in kind and volunteer time contributions as well as cash, but applications will be strengthened by showing other sources of funding.

-Please complete a Project Ideas Form, by contacting us to request the form.
-Once you have emailed this to us, we will get in touch to discuss your project in more detail and will be able to recommend whether your project should progress to a full application.
+Please contact us to request a Project Ideas Form.
+This is a short (two sides of A4) form to briefly describe your project idea.
+Once you have filled it in and returned to us, we will get in touch with you to discuss your project in more detail and will be able to recommend whether your project should progress to a full application.

-Deadline for receiving your project idea form is tbc
+Deadline for receiving your project idea form is 22nd February 2021

 For more information, please contact Steph Hayes on 01743 254746.

 The Fund is made up with donations from Friends of Shropshire Hills AONB subscriptions, the Millichope Foundation, the Garfield Weston Foundation, the Martin Wills Wildlife Maintenance Trust and individual contributions.
 Grants are awarded by the Shropshire Hills AONB Trust.